data-atelier/2020-Big-Contest-Champion-League/README.md

 etc...

 ## Modeling

-1. In terms of model training, time-based splitting in training and validation sets worked better when it comes to model accuracy.
+In terms of model training, time-based splitting in training and validation sets worked better when it comes to model accuracy.
 Also, this splition method apparently reduced the risk of overfitting.

+Below is the structure of our final prediction model.